RustClash Review

 In the mystery-box space, the absence of an audited drop-rate disclosure is the single largest red flag because the entire product is downstream of those rates being honest.
 Trust is doing a lot of work here.

-At least one dated non-payout complaint on Trustpilot from late 2025, alleging an unpaid roulette result.
+At least one dated non-payout complaint on public review-site from late 2025, alleging an unpaid roulette result.
 One complaint isn't a pattern, but it isn't zero either.
 Combine that with the lack of license-backed dispute resolution and the user has limited recourse if the operator's internal review goes against them.

 Category-level legal pressure.
 The 2026 New York Attorney General suit against Valve over loot-box mechanics doesn't name RustClash, but it raises the regulatory temperature on every Rust-skin gambling operator simultaneously.